 Layering a Life Estate Inside a Fixed Term

-Most people associate life estates with outright property ownership.
-Arizona law goes further by allowing a life estate to exist within a lease or other estate measured by a set number of years.
+Most people associate life estates with outright ownership of the property.
+Arizona law goes further.
+It allows property owners to create a life estate within a lease or other estate measured by a set number of years.

 An estate for life may be created in an estate for a term of years and a remainder may be limited thereon.

-A.R.S. § 33-233This means that if someone holds a long-term lease, they can grant a life estate in that lease to another person, with a remainder to a third party.
-The life tenant enjoys the leasehold interest for their lifetime, and when they pass away, the remaining time on the lease passes to the remainder holder.
+A.R.S. § 33-233This means a person who holds a long-term lease can grant a life estate deed in that lease to another person, with a remainder interest going to a third party.
+The life tenant enjoys the leasehold interest in the property for their lifetime.
+At the death of the life tenant, the remaining time on the lease passes to the remainder holder.

 When This Arrangement Comes Up

-This type of arrangement is uncommon in everyday transactions, but it can matter in specific situations.
+This type of arrangement is uncommon in everyday transactions.
+It matters most in specific situations.
 Agricultural leases, commercial ground leases, and long-term land agreements sometimes span decades.
-If the leaseholder wants to provide for a family member during their lifetime while ensuring the remaining lease term passes to someone else, this statute authorizes that structure.